riceissa/issarice.com/wiki/music-i-like-to-listen-to.md

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"

-I mostly listen to mainstream Western music from a few decades back: Bob Dylan^["Bob Dylan's 115th Dream", "It's Alright, Ma (I'm Only Bleeding)", "Visions of Johanna", "Stuck Inside of Mobile with the Memphis Blues Again", "Just Like a Woman", "Subterranean Homesick Blues", "Mr. Tambourine Man", "It's All Over Now, Baby Blue", "I Want You",  "Highway 61 Revisited", "Ballad of a Thin Man", and many more.], The Beatles, Pink Floyd, The Kinks, Led Zeppelin, Jimi Hendrix, Velvet Underground (roughly in that order).
+I mostly listen to mainstream Western music from a few decades back: Bob Dylan^["Bob Dylan's 115th Dream", "It's Alright, Ma (I'm Only Bleeding)", "Visions of Johanna", "Stuck Inside of Mobile with the Memphis Blues Again", "Just Like a Woman", "Subterranean Homesick Blues", "Mr. Tambourine Man", "It's All Over Now, Baby Blue", "I Want You",  "Highway 61 Revisited", "Ballad of a Thin Man", and many more.], The Beatles, Pink Floyd, The Kinks[^kinks], Led Zeppelin, Jimi Hendrix, Velvet Underground (roughly in that order).
 I've also fairly recently discovered [Fishmans](!w)^["頼りない天使", "バックビートにのっかって", and also their later albums: *空中キャンプ*, *宇宙 日本 世田谷*, *ORANGE*.], [Sidi Touré](!w), [Detektivbyrån](!w), [Jean Michel Jarre](!w), [Jean-Luc Ponty](!w), mostly through my father.

+[^kinks]: I really enjoy Ray Davies' cynical worldview.
+See songs like "Sitting in my Hotel", "Supersonic Rocket Ship" (I read this as an indictment of modernity's populism/PC culture: "Nobody's gonna travel second class / There'll be equality / And no suppression of minorities"), "Waterloo Sunset", "Apeman", "Autumn Almanac", "Little Miss Queen Of Darkness".

 I also like some simple Japanese songs like [ゴンドラの唄](!wja) ([Gondola no Uta](!w)), [Aogeba Tōtoshi](!w) and [赤とんぼ (童謡)](!wja) (Red Dragonfly).
 I also like João Gilberto's Chega De Saudade (even though I've never bothered to look up any of the lyrics) and Antonio Carlos Jobim's Stone Flower.